Key takeaways:

 To successfully start and run a rubbish removal business, you need to be:

-• Conscious about safety.
-You know how to safely lift and move heavy (or even dangerous) items without injuring yourself or your customers’ property.
+• Safety conscious: You know how to safely lift and move heavy (or even dangerous) items without injuring yourself or your customers’ property.

 Your junk removal business startup cost will be at least $2,000+ (USD).
 This estimate includes costs like: